top of page

 Tools: Figma, Miro and Confluence

-Team: Rajbir Singh, Connor Blacksher, Noah Miwa, Darius Lawson, Kala Pratt, & Jason Zytkovicz.
+Team: Rajbir Singh, Connor Blacksher, Kala Pratt, & Jason Zytkovicz.

 Overview